ernre/whatsapp_auto_message/README.md

 # 📩 WhatsApp Auto-Messenger (Python + Selenium)

 This Python script automates sending messages to all **saved contacts** in your WhatsApp DM list using **Selenium and WhatsApp Web**.
-In order to **excludes** groups, you might need to add groups mannually.
+In order to **exclude** groups, you might need to add groups mannually.
 Also skips unsaved numbers and ensures that each contact is only messaged **once**.

 ## ✨ Features
 ✅ Sends a message to all **saved contacts** in your DM list